 It was the commitment to walking on the treadmill NO MATTER WHAT that started my journey.
-I began with three days a week for the first month and then increased it a day a week until I was at 7 days a week and I never let myself off the hook.
+I began with three days a week for the first month and then increased it to a day a week until I was at 7 days a week and I never let myself off the hook.
 Once I became addicted to this practice I began to look at the changes I needed to make to my diet.
-I am the queen of carbohydrates and I love to bake and I needed to make the conscious decision to work out instead of feeding my stress with carbohydrates.
+I am the queen of carbohydrates and I love to bake I needed to make the conscious decision to work out instead of feeding my stress with carbohydrates.

 But I understood the importance of making one healthy habit stick before diving into another.

 The most important part was starting something that I could do and sticking with it.
 I also began to watch how I was eating.
 Not in a judgmental-I-am-a-bad-person way, but as a loving parent.
 We eat unconsciously so much of the time that I just wanted to check in with myself every time I ate for my reasons for eating and how I was eating my food.